Hide and Seek (2021 film): Production

-In December 13, 2017, was announced that an English remake of the Korean film of the same name would be adapted and directed by Moore.
-Saban Films acquired North American, UK and Irish rights in the Spring of 2021 giving the film a limited theatrical release in the U.S. in November 2021.
+On December 13, 2017, was announced that an English remake of the Korean film of the same name would be adapted and directed by Moore.
+Saban Films acquired North American, UK and Irish rights in the spring of 2021 giving the film a limited theatrical release in the U.S. in November 2021.

 Reception

 Common Sense Media rated the film 2 out of 5 stars.
 The film has a 13% rating on Rotten Tomatoes based on 8 reviews.